 - Toilet paper (optional)- All of the camps have a bathroom.
 Most don’t have any toilet paper.
 You’ll want to pack your own.
 You could also just use your hand and water if you’re comfortable with that method.

 - Wet wipes (optional)- These are a great refresher if the water is too cold for bathing.
 You can also use them in place of toilet paper.
 I hiked in mid-September and it was way too cold to go for a swim.
 These were a lifesaver.

 - Hand sanitizer (optional)- The wilderness camp bathrooms don’t have handwashing facilities.
 Hand sanitizer is a decent alternative.
 Alternatively, you can use your camp soap to wash your hands.

 - Phone- You can use your phone for navigation, taking photos, and entertainment.

 - Camera- You’ll want something to take photos with.
 Your phone works fine for this.
 I carried a cheap point and shoot in addition to my phone.

 - Chargers and cables- There are a couple of places where you could potentially stop and charge your electronics.
 Most of them are in Longmire.
 If you ask nicely, I bet the rangers at any of the wilderness information centers would let you plug in your phone for a bit.

 - Headlamp or flashlight- There is no light pollution on the Wonderland Trail so it gets incredibly dark at night.
 You’ll need some kind of lights source if you end up hiking or setting up camp at night.
 I prefer headlamps because you can operate them hands free.
 You can choose a rechargeable or replaceable battery model.
-I bought the Foxelli USB Rechargeable Headlamp before my hike and am happy with it.

 - External battery- To charge your phone, camera, and headlamp.
 There are very few places where you can charge your devices on the trail.
 A battery with 5,000-10,000 milliamp hours should be fine if you use your devices sparingly.